 LS is one of several autosomal dominant disorders associated with RAS/MAPK pathway genes (RASopathies).
 Rapamycin already is approved for treatment of renal cancer and is undergoing clinical trials for polycystic kidney disease.
 The goal of this project is to leverage TRND support to develop the necessary pre-clinical package to support filing an Investigational New Drug (IND) application with the Food and Drug Administration (FDA) and clinical trials for HCM in LS patients.

 There is no treatment for LS, and hypertrophic cardiomyopathy often leads to early death among LS patients.
 Developing a better understanding and innovative therapeutic approach to LS may have broader application to other congenital heart defects.

-TRND researchers are conducting additional animal efficacy studies with the lead molecule.
-The results of these studies, in addition to known toxicology and other supporting information, will determine what further studies will be needed to support development of a clinical plan, and will enable filing an IND with the FDA to enter human trials.
+TRND researchers have further characterized the development of HCM in the NSML mouse model and have conducted additional efficacy studies with the lead molecule.
+The results of these studies, in addition to known toxicology and other supporting information, will determine whether the data will enable filing an IND with the FDA to enter human trials for this indication.